kammitama5/kammitama5.github.io/_posts/2021-6-9-Wednesday-June-9th.md

 ## I am exhausted
 - I'm not going to lie; I'm exhausted this week.
 I went to sleep at 4am, to get up at 7am today, around when I made that pull request.
+- We're working off of a feature branch, and after summer, the hope is that it will be merged into master by the core maintainers (who are my mentors).
 - My response to doing that was that I was actually happy that I could get 1.5 hours of sleep and set my alarm, as I thought I'd have to work all the way up to the meeting at 9:30am because I was silly and tired and couldn't get my git act together (until caffeine).
 - I'm rotating through a lot of projects, a lot of people, a lot of meetings, a lot of stuff, across all the various things I'm a part of.
 I'm really busting my